mdadm --manage /dev/md0 --add /dev/sda1

 2012-09-24 20:44 UTC

 Sooner or later you will end up with the infamous [_U] in your MD array.
 If you are lucky you may be able to recover it by rebooting/removing/inserting the drive and then re-adding it back to the MD device.
 The question is always if you should trust once failed drive.
 Some times it is just easier if the drive just dies completely.
-Whether or not the faulty drive is accessible I find the most robust way of removing it from an array to be to simply just power the system down and removing the drive.
+Whether or not the faulty drive is accessible I find the most robust way of removing it from an array is to simply just power the system down and remove the drive, or if you are in a hot swap environment, just unplug the drive.
 (Make sure to remove the correct drive!)
-MDADM will detect the faulty dry drive and remove it from the array and set the MD-device in a degraded state.
-Some people claim that you should fail the drive first but this will make it not to be a member of the MD-device anymore thus making it hard to recover the array solely from this removed drive if it is still readable.
+MD will detect the faulty dry drive and remove it from the array and set the MD-device in a degraded state.
+Some people claim that you should fail the drive first but this will make it not to be a member of the MD-device anymore and MD will also write to the disk which is not always a good idea if the drive is bad (you may need to recover data from it at some point).

 # mdadm --manage /dev/md0 --add /dev/sda1